Q: For first time users, what is the best card?

 If you’re applying for a store card to finance a big purchase, the biggest thing you need to be wary of is “no interest if paid-in-full” financing.
 With these types of promotions the only way you avoid interest is if you pay the full amount back before the introductory period ends.
 If you don’t, the finance charges are applied to your purchase retroactively going back to day one.
 You will find this often misunderstood and potentially expensive zero percent, same as cash structure on store-branded cards, not Visa/MasterCards from a major bank (those truly do give 0% offers for the specified amount of time).
 This is another reason to avoid carrying balances on store cards (not to mention the outrageous interest rates they charge compared to regular credit cards).

 After getting your first credit card follow this important tip…

 It’s best to make a habit of only charging what you can afford to pay in full each month.
-As a first time user, the last thing you want to do is pile up a balance from the start.
+As a first time user, the last thing you want to do is pile up a balance from the start because it will start to snow ball on you.
 Not to mention, your APR will probably be fairly high as a first timer anyway, so it would not be smart to pay in full!

 This post was written or last updated August 21, 2015